logicmoo/eggdrop/README.md

  ==
 ````

- There is another very important IRC bot called yesbot' and that bot was designed to be more useable.
+ There is another very important IRC bot called yesbot (https://github.com/eazar001/yesbot) and that bot was designed to be more useable.

 Using this pack after it is installed...